tatsu432/DR-estimator-OPE-large-action/README.md

 </div>

 ```
-# How does MDR perform with varying number of deficient actions?
+# How does MDR perform with the varying number of deficient actions?
 src/synthetic/main_n_decifient_actions.ipynb
 ```